Peesh ili luzhesh season 3

 The third season of the Bulgarian television mystery music game show Peesh ili luzhesh premiered on Nova on 28 September 2025.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay notes: